Your Ultimate Guide to Winning at Words With Friends

 Handy Dandy Words With Friends Letter Counter (clicking this link will download a Microsoft Excel Spreadsheet)

 It’s a good thing to agree on a few ground rules with the friends you play with regularly.
-In my group of friends, we have deemed it acceptable to keep the two-letter word list and keep track of tiles if we want, but NOT acceptable to use word generators or any other word lists, which are readily available online.
+In my group of friends, we have deemed it acceptable to keep the two-letter word list and keep track of tiles if we want, but NOT acceptable to use Words With Friends cheats, word generators or any other word lists, which are readily available online.
 If you and your friends agree that it’s ok to use word generators, my favorite one is wineverygame.com.
 I’m sure there are plenty of other good ones.

 As I said before, in the time that I’ve been playing, I’ve developed some of my own Words With Friends tips and strategy that I will share with you here.
 Hopefully it will give you an edge against your opponents as well.